waterprooftoaster/baitblock/README.md

    npm install
    ```

-2. ***Optional:***  Create a table in Supabase and create a RLS policy that allows for anon inserts.
+2. ***Optional:***  Create a table in Supabase and create an RLS policy that allows for anon inserts.
 Copy `.env.example` into your `.env` file and enter your Supabase credentials for data collection.
 This is not required for the extension to work.
 Don't forget to comment out the Supabase code.
    ```
    VITE_SUPABASE_URL=your_supabase_url
    VITE_SUPABASE_ANON_KEY=your_anon_key